 See my code samples and open source projects on GitHub, a few demos on CodePen, my Twitter profile and Medium posts plus occasional presentation upload on my SpeakerDeck page.
 I also dabble in pictures: see my Flickr profile.

-My life has always revolved around tech, having been born into a family of engineers.
+I was born into a family of engineers, and my life has always revolved around tech.
 My mother worked as a lead programmer on her team and brought home books about C, graphics algorithms and computer internals.
-My father fed me math challenges and assembly language instruction manuals.
+My father supplied me with a constant stream of math challenges and assembly language instruction manuals.
 In high-school, I helped my friends set up websites and programmed server software for them.
-And my early start in the corporate world (aged 18, as a summer contract intern at a financial institution) helped me learn how to balance technical problem-solving against the realpolitik of large teams.
+And my early professional start as a summer contract intern at a financial institution helped me learn how to balance technical problem-solving against the realpolitik of large teams.

 Some of my more recent write-ups and research work follow.